BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Hadhafang** `ACTIVE`

-Elven [hand-and-a-half weapon][Hand-and-a-half Weapon], Arwen gains a bonus of +1 To Wound when making Strikes again a Spirit model.
+This is a Unique Elven [hand-and-a-half weapon][Hand-and-a-half Weapon].
+Additionally, a model wielding Hadhafang gains a bonus of +1 To Wound when making Strikes against a Spirit model.

 </div>